JonJala/mtag/README.md

 1. Read the wiki, especially the tutorial and FAQ pages
 2. Read the desciption of the method in the paper listed below

-If that doesn't prove to be enlightening, then feel free to post a question on our [Google Groups page](https://groups.google.com/forum/#!forum/mtag_users) or [contact us](mailto:maghzian@nber.org).
+If that doesn't prove to be enlightening, then feel free to post a question [as a Github issue](https://github.com/omeed-maghzian/mtag/issues) or [contact us](mailto:maghzian@nber.org).
 The more information you provide about your problem, the more helpful we can be!

 ### Citation